Rainbow Family: Gatherings

-All Rainbow Gatherings are held with an open invitation to people of all walks of life, and of all beliefs, to share experiences, love, dance, music, food, learning, and to pray for world peace.

 The Rainbow Family is best known for its large annual American Gatherings (i.e., U.S. "Nationals" or "Annuals") which are held on U.S. Forest Service and Bureau of Land Management (or B.L.M.) land.
 These U.S. Annual Gatherings usually attract between 8,000 and 20,000 participants.

 In addition to these larger U.S. Annuals, individuals practice this throughout the year in dozens of other countries.
 "World Gatherings" are also held from time to time in various countries.
 Other activities include regional Gatherings (or Regionals) and retreats.
 There are also small, local activities such as local drum circles, potlucks, music related events, and campouts.

 The first European Rainbow gathering took place in 1983.
 In 1992, American immigrants organized the first Rainbow gathering in Israel, which was extended to six weeks.

 Money is not used (or not encouraged), camps set up kitchens to share food, and there is a circle on the Fourth of July to pray for peace.